rbdannenberg/soundcool/src/audio/README.md

     }
 ```

 * All the parameters that can be controlled for a ScModule is stored in the `options` attribute for that class.
 This is a JS object refered as `this.options`.
 The idea is to have it serializable so that a audio synthesis pipeline can be dumped and restored.
 Each option that a class understands should have a reasonable default value that is set in the constructor if not passed in `options` explicitly.
-For example:
+For example `delayTime` and `feedback` are two options supported by ScDelay:
 ```js
 class ScDelay extends ScModule {